zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/uninstall/uninstall-operator.md

 ---
-title: Uninstall Portworx using the Operator
+title: Uninstall Portworx from a Kubernetes cluster using the Operator
+linkTitle: Uninstall using the Operator
-keywords: portworx, container, kubernetes, storage, docker, k8s, pv, persistent disk, openshift
+keywords: portworx, container, kubernetes, storage, k8s, uninstall, wipe, cleanup
-description: Learn how to uninstall Portworx on Openshift using the Operator.
+description: Learn how to uninstall Portworx using the Operator.
-weight: 5
+weight: 2
 aliases:
   - /portworx-install-with-kubernetes/on-premise/openshift/operator/uninstall/
+  - /portworx-install-with-kubernetes/openshift/operator/uninstall
+series: k8s-uninstall
 ---

 If you're using the Portworx Operator, you can uninstall Portworx by adding a delete strategy to your `StorageCluster` object, then deleting it.
 When uninstalling, you may choose to either keep the the data on your drives, or wipe them completely.